How To Set Up A Workplace Drug Testing Program

 - Decreased ability to concentrate

 Using meth may initially have some “positive effect” but may wear off after some time and turn users into a violent state, thereby increasing workplace violence (either verbal or physical).
-This happens when the negative effects such as irritability, anxiety and paranoia kick in.
+This happens when the negative effects such as irritability, anxiety, and paranoia kick in.

 Workplace Drug Testing

-The only way that employers may be assured that the workplace is safe for all its employees and that the employees can be more efficient and productive is by providing workplace drug testing prior to hiring.
+The only way that employers may be assured that the workplace is safe for all its employees and that the employees can be more efficient and productive is by providing corporate drug testing prior to hiring.

 Federal agencies conducting drug testing follow a standardized procedure established by SAMHSA.
 Private employers are not required to follow the guidelines, although, doing so can help them stay on safe legal ground.
 The Mandatory Guidelines for Federal Workplace Drug Testing include having a Medical Review Officer (MRO) evaluate tests.
 They are to identify the five substances with the use of certified drug labs by SAMHSA.